 Collaborative Research Resources

-OICR is making its technology infrastructure, expertise and resources available to the Ontario cancer research community through cost-sharing arrangements.
-Click on the links below to learn more about each platform and the services available:
+OICR is making its technology infrastructure, expertise and resources available to the Ontario cancer research community through collaborative cost-sharing arrangements.
+Click on the links below to learn more about each platform:

 Diagnostic Development (tissue-based research)